-Stop squinting at the DevTools Network tab. browser-flow-tracker watches a page while you navigate, filters out the noise, and hands you a clean document of every API call β with a sequence diagram.
+Stop squinting at the DevTools Network tab.
+API Flow Tracker watches a page while you navigate, filters out the noise, and hands you a clean document of every API call β with a sequence diagram.

 A browser opens, you click through the real flow, then say done β or just close the window.
 Files are written automatically.